Archive

 Criminal Justice System Essay

-November 7th, 2009 admin No comments
+November 7th, 2009 No comments

 Over the last twenty years “we have had considerable impact on the advancement of victims’ rights, expansion of services for victims and upon government policy”.
 I agree with that statement.